LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/programming-languages.rst

 A **programming language** is a set of specific words and rules for teaching a computer how to perform a desired task.
-Examples of programming languages include Python, JavaScript, Basic, COBOL, C++, C#, Java and many others.
+Examples of programming languages include Python, JavaScript, Basic, COBOL, C++, C#, Java, and many others.

-These *high-level languages* can be written and understood by humans, and each one has its own characteristic vocabulary, style and syntax.
+These *high-level languages* can be written and understood by humans, and each one has its own characteristic vocabulary, style, and syntax.

 How Computers Run Programs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^